hyperspy/hyperspy/doc/user_guide/io.rst

 Inspecting
 ^^^^^^^^^^
-Looking in a Nexus file for specific metadatda is often useful - .e.g to find what position a specific stage was at:
+Looking in a Nexus of HDF file for specific metadatda is often useful - .e.g to find what position a specific stage was at:

     >>> from hyperspy.io_plugins.nexus import get_metadata_in_file